-THE FACTS THE LAW School aged pupils in Nottinghamshire maintained hools to consider individual requests to schools are expected to attend punctually on the 190 authorise a future avoidable absence.
-However before days that the school is open.
-Whilst there are a number the school can au thorise any such requests, they must of unavoidable reasons why a pupil might be away from s that there are exceptional school (illness, medical appointments, exclusions etc), the circumstances which justify such a decision.
-It is e legislation is clear that any avoidable absence may only the responsibility of the parent submitting the request t be authorised by a school if there are exceptional provide sufficient information/evidence in order to circumstances. establish this fact .
-The request for leave must come from a parent with who om the child normally resides WHAT YOU SHOULD CONSIDER If a child then stay ys away from school for more than the Research suggests that children who are taken out of authorised period I this must be recorded as unauthorised school may never catch up on the learning they have absence and could be quoted in a prosecution for poor missed.
-This may affect test results and can be attendance. particularly harmful if the child is studying for final year examinations.
-If the child is away from school for a total of four weeks or more, the scho ol may have the option to take the child Children who struggle with English or Mathematics may off roll subject to the Education (Pupil Registration) also find it even harder to cope when they return to (England) Regulations 2006. school, while younger children may find it difficult to renew friendships with their classmates.
-In the case of unexpected extended absence, it is advisable that the e parent fully informs the school as to hild is removed from roll, there is no child is still taken out of school, this will be recorded as guarantee that th e child will regain a place at the school. unauthorised absence and you may receive a £60 fine per parent for each child.
-Unavoidable absence from school will be authorised if it i s for the following Other examples of absence from reasons: school that will not be authorised: Genuine illness Unavoidable medical / dental appointments (but try to make these after Any type of shopping school if at all possible) Looking after siblings or unwell Days of religious observance parents Seeing a parent who is on leave from the armed forces Birthdays

-External examinations
+THE FACTS

+School aged pupils in Nottinghamshire maintained schools are expected to attend punctually on the 190 days that the school is open.
+Whilst there are a number of unavoidable reasons why a pupil might be away from school (illness, medical appointments, exclusions etc), the legislation is clear that any avoidable absence may only be authorised by a school if there are exceptional circumstances.

+WHAT YOU SHOULD CONSIDER

+Research suggests that children who are taken out of school may never catch up on the learning they have missed.
+This may affect test results and can be particularly harmful if the child is studying for final year examinations.

+Children who struggle with English or Mathematics may also find it even harder to cope when they return to school, while younger children may find it difficult to renew friendships with their classmates.

+If the school is unable to authorise the absence and the child is still taken out of school, this will be recorded as unauthorised absence and you may receive a £60\ fine per parent for each child.

+THE LAW

+The law allows schools to consider individual requests to authorise a future avoidable absence.
+However before the school can authorise any such requests, they must satisfy themselves that there are exceptional circumstances which justify such a decision.
+It is entirely the responsibility of the parent submitting the request to provide sufficient information/evidence in order to establish this fact.
+The request for leave must come from a parent with whom the child normally resides

+If a child then stays away from school for more than the authorised period this must be recorded as unauthorised absence and could be quoted in a prosecution for poor attendance.

+If the child is away from school for a total of four weeks or more, the school may have the option to take the child off roll subject to the Education (Pupil Registration) (England) Regulations 2006.

+In the case of unexpected extended absence, it is advisable that the parent fully informs the school as to the reasons.
+If a child is removed from roll, there is no guarantee that the child will regain a place at the school.

+Unavoidable absence from school will be authorised if it is for the following reasons:

-When Traveller children go on the road with their parents
+- Genuine illness - Unavoidable medical / dental appointments (but try to make these after school if at all possible) - Days of religious observance - Seeing a parent who is on leave from the armed forces - External examinations - When Traveller children go on the road with their parents

+Other examples of absence from school that will not be authorised:

+- Any type of shopping

+- Looking after siblings or unwell parents

+- Birthdays

+- Resting after a late night

-Relatives visiting or visiting relatives The law requires parents to ensure their children receive an efficient full time education, and every minute of every day is important.
+- Relatives visiting or visiting relatives

+The law requires parents to ensure their children receive an efficient full time education, and every minute of every day is important.
 Please help them not to miss any of this valuable time.